KaranpreetRaja/Computer-Russian-Roulette/README.md

 # Computer-Russian-Roulette
-Do you want to play first-person shooters and other boring games?
+Are you bored of first-person shooters and other boring games?
 Introducing the new revolutionary multiplayer game to play with friends (if you have any)!

 ## This could be you!
 ![](https://media.tenor.com/LoFtBM4dGaoAAAAd/k-on-anime.gif)